 16. St Davids

-You can read more about them in 52 Great British Weekends.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+There’s a lot more about them in 52 Great British Weekends.
+You can get it here.

 Read on for details and my personal experiences from each destination…

 The Best Weekend Trips in England

 Home to some of the most stunning natural landscapes in England, the Peak District is also known for its beautiful stately homes.
 Chatsworth House was used as the residence of Pride and Prejudice‘s Mr. Darcy in the most recent film adaptation of Jane Austen’s famous novel, and Haddon Hall, a nearby medieval estate, was used as Mr. Rochester’s house in the film and TV versions of Jane Eyre.

 Read more about the Peak District here.